Page 3 last updated April 22, 2008

 Legal Uses of Amateur Radio and FCC Rules

 Amateur Radio and Television is legal only for non-commercial communications between licensed ham operators - FCC Rule 97.1.
 The purpose of Amateur Radio is a hobby that promotes the advancement of the radio art, international goodwill but most importantly, emergency communications.
-There are many fun applications of the ATV mode of this hobby which are described elsewhere scrolling on this page and page 1.
+There are many fun applications of the ATV mode of this hobby which are described elsewhere scrolling on this page and on the home page.

 The FCC (Federal Communications Commission) regulates the use of the radio frequency spectrum so that communication services do not interfere with each other.
 FCC Rules, 47 CFR 97.111 and 97.113, prohibits Amateur Radio Service bands to be used, with very few exceptions, for one way transmissions or to further any business purpose - profit or non-profit - no broadcasting, news gathering, local cable access link, teaching aid for unrelated subjects, retransmitting any other service or music, private, home or business surveillance, or regular business of police, fire or government agencies except as allowed for occasional emergency preparedness drills operated by licensed hams or under FCC Rules 47 CFR part 97.407.
+The FCC recently defined a change to 97.113 that allows training for emergency communications using amateur radio by businesses such as hospitals and others in specific instances.
 State and local emergency service groups can operate under 97.407, Radio Amateur Civil Emergency Service, if they follow the outline as described by FEMA.
 Hams must identify their transmissions with their call letters at least every 10 minutes and at the end of a transmission - 97.119.
+One way transmission on Ham radio frequencies can be used for Radio Control vehicles without IDing and with some restrictions per 97.215.
 Penalties are up to $10,000 per day of illegal operation and 6 months in jail.

 For a complete list of all the Amateur Radio Service FCC Rules go to: FCC Part 97

-For longer distance Business or Public Safety applications like state and local police and fire departments must use Part 90 FCC Compliant equipment and licensing.
+Longer distance Business or Public Safety applications (ie. state and local police and fire departments) must use Part 90 FCC Compliant equipment and licensing.
 Some good sources of equipment and help with licensing are ATV Research (800-392-3922) or Microtek (888-366-4276).
 Part 90 frequencies wide enough to support video start at 2.0 gHz.
 Local law enforcement risks having evidence obtained by illegally using amateur radio frequencies or non FCC Compliant equipment and licensing thrown out of court as well as Federal fines and confiscation of the equipment.

 If both ends have access to the Web there are Web based real time video systems that offer the added feature of remote control and multiple cameras.
 This is much easier than a RF transmission system in both cost, unlimited distance and no license required.
 Check out the X10 Vanguard System as an example.